KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/nspv.md

 ## Enabling the nSPV Client

-Copy the following code to the file named `coins` (located at the root of the source directory).
+Copy the following code to the file named `coins` (located at the root level of the source directory).

 (Change each value as appropriate for the desired Smart Chain.)